 Drug and Alcohol Rehab in Oxfordshire

-There are many people who have suffered from the consequences of a drug and alcohol addiction.
-If you are struggling with an addiction in the Oxfordshire area, it's not too late to get help.
-If you're someone who is worried about their behaviour and drinking habits, it might not be too late either.
+There are many people who have suffered from the consequences of drug and alcohol addiction.
+If you are struggling with addiction in the Oxfordshire area, it’s not too late to get help.
+If you’re someone who is worried about their behaviour and drinking habits, it might not be too late either.
 A family member, friend or partner who has been struggling to see their loved one having no control about their life, do not despair.
 At ADT Healthcare, we made it our mission to find help for those that need it the most.

 How to get help in Oxfordshire

-There are millions worldwide who have struggled with addiction, and millions of people do not have the option to seek help for their illness, as addiction is indeed an illness.
+There are millions of worldwide who have struggled with addiction, and millions of people do not have the option to seek help for their illness, as addiction is indeed an illness.
 If you live in the Oxfordshire area, you do have the option to find the help you need.

 - Have you ever felt you needed to Cut down on your drinking?